-Attachment 5: ADAP Organizational Chart (Required)

-Provide a one-page figure that depicts the organizational structure of the ADAP.
+Attachment 5: ADAP Organizational Chart (Required) Provide a one-page figure that depicts the organizational structure of the ADAP.

-Attachments 6 - 15: Other Relevant Documents (Not Required)

-Include here any other documents that are relevant to the application, including letters of support.
+Attachments 6-15: Other Relevant Documents (Not Required) Include here any other documents that are relevant to the application, including letters of support.
 Letters of support must be dated and specifically indicate a commitment to the project/program (in-kind services, dollars, staff, space, equipment, etc.).

-3. Dun and Bradstreet Data Universal Numbering System (DUNS) Number and System for Award Management
+3. Dun and Bradstreet Data Universal Numbering System (DUNS) Number Transition to the Unique Entity Identifier (UEI) and System for Award Management (SAM)